-Since 2008 the IHE is working on the idea of integrating a complete millimeter wave transceiver frontend including antenna into a small package .
+Since 2008, IHE is working on the idea of integrating a complete millimeter-wave transceiver frontend including antennas into a miniature-sized package .
 The idea is based on the following three considerations:

-- in the new millennium silicon based semiconductor technologies allow the realization of millimeter wave circuits of nowadays even several 100 GHz
+- In the new millennium, silicon-based semiconductor technologies allow the realization of millimeter-wave circuits even at frequencies beyond 100 GHz

-- at millimeter wave frequencies the wave length is of order of a typical analog IC
+- At millimeter-wave frequencies, the wavelength is of order of a typical analog integrated circuit (IC).

 B. Göttel, M. Pauli, S. Beer, T. Blank, T. Zwick, Verfahren zur Gehäusung von Sub-Millimeterwellen-Halbleiterschaltungen sowie mit dem Verfahren herstellbares Halbleitermodul, issued as German patent DE 10 2012 025 433 B4, October 1, 2015.